ir-anthology/acl-anthology/HOWTODOCKER.md

 ```
 Then follow the instructions in the [README](https://github.com/ir-anthology/ir-anthology/blob/master/README.md).

+### Common errors

+The docker image of `ubuntu:20.04` is stripped of the apt cache, which means that no `apt-get install <something>` commands can be executed.
+This results in the error `<package> not found`.
+This can be fixed by running `apt-get update`.

+- `make` might not be installed.
+- You might encounter `failed building 'bdist_wheel'`.
+(See also: [What is the meaning of "Failed building wheel for X" in pip install?](https://stackoverflow.com/questions/53204916/what-is-the-meaning-of-failed-building-wheel-for-x-in-pip-install) on stackoverflow.)
+I could it fix by installing they python3 package `wheel` manually.
+I used the command `python3 -m pip install wheel`.

 ## For developers
 This is just one way how you could setup a development environment to rapidly build the entire ir-anthology.